4ndrewchin/cryptoproject/README.md

 ### Usage:
 - to build, use the command `make all`.
-- to run, use the command `./pollards` to view the help text.
+- to run, use the command `./pollards` with appropriate options.

 ### Help Text
 ```